 We recently bought a new car and (surprise, surprise!) there was no key for the locking wheel bolts.
 As the MOT approached there was no option but to remove the offending locking wheel bolts.

 Over the years I have gone through just about every possible way of doing this, so here below are the various methods for removing a locking wheel bolt without a key... the ones that work well, and those that require you to be lucky.
 Locking nuts can be easier to remove than locking bolts and if you have the clearance a nut splitter is a simple and effective approach.
 However, normally you don't get so lucky.

-There are two types of locking wheel nut and bolt available and the methods you need to use to remove them are different in either case.
-The standard type is a simple bolt or nut with a keyed face.
 However, some locking wheel nuts and bolts have a rotating collar that is supposed to stop some of the standard removal procedures from working.
 The idea is that the collar 'spins' around the bolt or nut preventing any locking wheel nut removal tool from getting a grip.
 That's the idea anyway... however there are now many tools on the market that can remove these spinning collar locking bolts in seconds.
 This is one of the reasons I am not a fan of this type of locking nut or bolt.
 Opportunist theft of alloys is pretty much a thing of the past in the UK, but there are "Steal to Order" gangs around after the high end wheels.
 "Spinning Collar" locking bolts and nuts will not deter "Steal to Order" thieves, as these guys have the kit to remove them easily, but they will leave you with a potentially expensive headache if you lose the key.
 Believe me the only way to protect your expensive wheels is to lock the car up at night and avoid parking in dodgy areas - I say this because of experience!

 Removing Standard Locking Wheel Nuts and Bolts (without a rotating or spinning collar)